Here's how to use your finances to ruin your relationship

 Focusing on the negative - Approaching your spouse with the desire to attack debt is a great ambition, but focusing solely on things like cutting up his or her credit cards, restricting spending, and tightening the budget can drive a reluctant spouse away faster than an Indy car on race day.

-As an alternative, focus on the positive outcome you to achieve after getting out of debt.
+As an alternative, focus on the positive outcome you hope to achieve after getting out of debt.

 For example, talk about no longer living paycheck to paycheck, taking the kids to Disney, being able to save for emergencies, not feeling so burdened, being able to give more, etc. This is called opportunity cost and is a great way to encourage your spouse (as well as yourself) when you're trying to spend less and save more.